 65 86 Book Industry Experts made up of published authors, platform mentors, ghost writers, designers, editors, literary agents & publishers!

 My goal is to help educate people on how to publish successfully so that they can share their message and make an impact on people’s lives.

 What I’ve discovered is that many writers and want-to-be authors (even already published authors) do not understand the publishing process and as a result they don’t have much success publishing books.

 Back in January 2012, a Createspace forum member asked how to set up Pre-Orders on Amazon.
 I replied with an answer.
-Since then, that thread has grown to over 24 pages long, got approx. 147,474 Views & received 385 Replies!
-That 1 Createspace thread
+Since then, that thread has grown to over 24 pages long, got approx. 188,026 Views & received 385 Replies!
+That 1 Createspace thread was

-is by far the only place on the internet with the most information on how to set up Pre-Orders (for printed books) on Amazon.
+(by far) the only place on the internet with the most information on how to set up Pre-Orders on Amazon (for print books).
+Now … this is the most in-depth article that can be found on the web that explains this process.
 This method has worked for hundreds if not thousands of folks.
 I’m proud to admit that my students and clients experienced a 100% success rate using my process.
 As a matter of fact, a friend of mine (Eric Vogel) pointed out to me that Pat Flynn

 used the same process during the pre-launch of his latest book: “Will It Fly

 how he followed my advise from the Createspace thread.
 I was honored to have helped Pat in an indirect way with his launch strategy!
 My goal with this article was to condense all the information from that 24 page long Createspace thread, and update the step-by-step process so that it’s current and easier to follow.
 Enjoy!